 US gasoline inventories fell by 0.482 million barrels in the week ended May 20th, less than analyst estimates of a 0.634 million barrel drop, data from the EIA Petroleum Status Report showed. source: U.S. Energy Information Administration

-Gasoline Stocks Change in the United States averaged 2.65 Thousand Barrels from 1990 until 2021, reaching an all time high of 11456 Thousand Barrels in May of 1993 and a record low of -13624 Thousand Barrels in February of 2021.
+Gasoline Stocks Change in the United States averaged 5.15 Thousand Barrels from 1990 until 2022, reaching an all time high of 11456 Thousand Barrels in May of 1993 and a record low of -13624 Thousand Barrels in February of 2021.
 This page provides the latest reported value for - United States Gasoline Stocks Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Gasoline Stocks Change - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.
+United States Gasoline Stocks Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Gasoline Stocks Change in the United States is expected to be -500.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2022, according to our econometric models.
+Gasoline Stocks Change in the United States is expected to be -150.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2023, according to our econometric models.